Dropping Domestic Violence Charges

 One of the main differences between a civil matter for a civil protection order and a criminal domestic violence action is the party bringing the action.
 In a civil case, the person seeking protection from another person is called the petitioner.
 The petitioner brings the case and has the burden of showing that the respondent has committed or has threatened to commit an inter-family offense.
 An inter-family offense is any criminal offense that is committed against a family member, a roommate, an intimate partner, or an intimate partner that the petitioner and the respondent have in common.

 In a criminal domestic violence case, the alleged victim, referred to as the petitioner in the civil action, is not a party to the action.
 Rather, the government or the prosecutor files the charge and brings the case against the offender or the defendant in the criminal case.
+This means that if an alleged victim chooses to drop the domestic violence charges against someone, they could still face criminal prosecution.

 In a civil matter, an alleged victim is requesting an order from the court called a civil protection order that can direct or prohibit the respondent from doing certain things.
 In general, it is for the petitioner’s protection, but the judge will specify what the respondent can and cannot do.